LeeSoonYikUDE/SocialMediaCraweler/ReadMe.txt

 3) Extract the ZIP file downloaded, and paste chromedriver.exe at  C:\Users directory
 4) Once it is done, execute IMG_crawler.exe to run the tools.

+For developer:
+1)install following package(also with standard python library from https://www.python.org/ )
+pip install selenium
+pip install PySimpleGUI
+pip install bs4
+pip install pandas
+pip install urllib3
+pip install wget

+2) Open the ImageCrawler.py file
+3) Run and edit whenever necessary

 -----------------------
 Use Guide
 -----------------------
-1) Input the necessary data
+1) Input the necessary Input
 2) Click Run
 3) Let it run automatically, and once its done, it will prompt a success window
 4) If something is wrong, refer to the prompted CMD, and copy the error for bug solving